Jungle Movement of Gilan: Origins and beliefs (1915)

-In October 1915, Mirza Kuchik Khan, an experienced activist in the pro-democracy and nationalist Constitutional Revolution, launched the Jangal movement, which was broadly religiously Shia Muslim, in the forests of Gilan, demanding autonomous status for the province, an end to central government corruption, an end to foreign interference in affairs of local peoples, and land reform.
+In October 1915, Haj Ahmad Kasmai (1264 - 1344 Ghamari/1250 - 1330 Shamsi/1871 - 1951 AD), Kabra Ibrahim Kasmai, Hossein Kasmai (mentioned in Shivan Fumani's poem "Gaav"), Gholam Hossein Kasmai, Dr. Heshmat Taleghani, and Mirza Kuchik Khan, an experienced activist in the pro-democracy and nationalist Constitutional Revolution, among others, collectively launched the Jangal movement in the forests of Kasma, Gilan.
+They demanded autonomous status for the province, an end to central government corruption, an end to foreign interference in affairs of local peoples, and land reform.
 Basically, even though the movement was not "separatist", "bourgeois nationalist", or communist, its main ideas were rooted in ridding the country of government corruption, "foreign imperial domination," and opposition to the country's existing monarchy.
 With such goals, it is no surprise that the movement enjoyed strong support of the peasantry, working class, and poor population within Iran.
 Even so, Hooshang Amirahmadi describes the movement's leaders as "merchants and landlords" and Mirza as part of the "democratic wing" of the Iranian bourgeoisie.

+Kabra Ibrahim Kasmai, the brother of Haj Ahmad Kasmai, and one of the key figures of the Jangal Movement.